aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.18.0 ####
+- New features
+	- Deactivate prefix filter for custom message_classes by default and make it configurable as general option, since Windows Search Service was needed and not available in all setups.
+	- Add manual "Check for Update" button in about box.
+- Bug fixes
+	- proper check for IsInstantSearchEnabled for the store when using prefix filter.
+	- Remove unused DisplayAllProfilesAsGeneric general option.
+	- Remove unneeded enableTaskSynchronization in app.config.
+	- Change mapping errors to warnings for logging.

 #### 1.17.0 ####
 - New features
 	- Improved formatted view for sync reports with possibility to view Outlook and server entities causing mapping warnings or errors.